 Key take-away: The biases of the above two sections, when pushing people to act late in an actual disaster, can have tragic consequences.

-Following the section above on why people become desensitized due to the flood of false positives, this section investigates how such desensitization leads to death when, in a minority of cases, the warning signs turn into an actual disaster:
+Following the sections above on why people become desensitized due to the flood of false positives as well as the updates from “failed preppers”, this section investigates how such desensitization can contribute to fatal delays when, in a minority of cases, the warning signs turn into an actual disaster:

 At 1:30pm, May 21st 2011, a tornado watch was issued for southwestern Missouri, including the city of Joplin.
 The tornado watch — a routine, opt-in alert that many residents either didn’t receive or didn’t treat as significant.
 Tornado watches were common in the region, and most people continued their normal Saturday activities.